 Dr. Noelle Won received her doctorate in Educational Leadership from the University of California Los Angeles (UCLA).
-She is a former elementary school teacher with experiences teaching a diverse population of students in the Los Angeles Unified School District.
-Dr. Won was also a GATE teacher who loved teaching with student-led mathematics problem solving, purposeful visual and performing arts for teaching of history, and the use of engaging and meaningful literature to develop students’ language and analytic skills.
+She is a former elementary school teacher with experience teaching a diverse population of students in the Los Angeles Unified School District.
+Dr. Won was also a GATE teacher who loved teaching with student-led mathematics problem solving, purposeful visual and performing arts for the teaching of history, and the use of engaging and meaningful literature to develop students’ language and analytic skills.

 Her research interests include feedback on new teacher practice and strengthening clinical segments of teaching preparation.
 She is also interested in ongoing improvement science and work towards preparing teacher candidates who are equipped to pursue equity and restorative justice.